trxxxxkov/chxxxxbot/README.md

-├── .dockerignore        # Ignore files that should not be in Bot's docker container ├── .gitignore           # Ignore secret and temporary files ├── .env                 # Storage for all environment variables ├── compose.yaml         # Docker compose file
+├── .dockerignore        # Ignore files that should not be in Bot's docker container ├── .gitignore           # Ignore secret and temporary files ├── .env                 # Storage for all environment variables ├── botpic.jpg           # An image that is used as a bot picture in Telegram ├── compose.yaml         # Docker compose file
 ├── Dockerfile           # Bot container's Dockerfile
 ├── nginx.conf.template  # NGINX reverse proxy servers configuration